Minnesota State Story

 Overview

-On January 1, 2016, the Minnesota Department of Human Services (referred to throughout this article as DHS or Minnesota Medicaid) began offering the National DPP lifestyle change program as a covered benefit for Medicaid beneficiaries through the preventive services section under their existing Medicaid State Plan authority.
+On January 1, 2016, the Minnesota Department of Human Services (referred to throughout this article as DHS or Minnesota Medicaid) began offering the National Diabetes Prevention Program (National DPP) lifestyle change program as a covered benefit for Medicaid beneficiaries through the preventive services section under their existing Medicaid State Plan authority.
 The state was able to claim federal Medicaid matching funds for the program through Minnesota’s Medicaid State Plan without the submission of a new State Plan Amendment (SPA), because the Medicaid State Plan already included language defining preventive services that was broad enough to encompass the National DPP lifestyle change program and covered services provided by community health workers (CHWs).
 This approach differs from how other states have claimed federal Medicaid matching funds for covering the National DPP lifestyle change program.
 For example, Maryland uses an 1115 demonstration waiver, and California and New York had to submit new SPAs.
 For more information on when a SPA is needed, visit the Attaining Coverage Through a Medicaid State Plan page of the Coverage Toolkit.

 minnesota_about